Sheldon-Lloyd/Cyber.Beast/comic/makkusu/episode-1/readme.md

 --------------

-Makkusu: No one else is here am I the first person

-: No actually some was even earlier than you.
-She was very um...
-I guess you could say enthusiastic/eager

 Makkusu is rejected

 Makkusu tries to explain to them that he doesn't need a tail to use a Cyber.Beast showing them the device he made